kubevirt/ssp-operator/docs/development.md

 independently of the SSP CR for Prometheus monitoring to work with SSP.
 - `SspReconciler` ensures that all required CRDs are available and reconciles the ssp CRD itself and its operands .
+- 'VmReconciler' - watches for VMs and creates a metric listing VMs with RBD volumes without krbd:rxbounce enabled.

 The logic of `ssp-operator` is split into separate operands, which can be found under `internal/operands`.
 Each operand deals with a designated task, all